CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 - Created a Conversational Language Understanding App
 - Created intents, utterances, and entities
 - Trained the model
-- Deployed and test the model
+- Deployed and tested the model

 ## You have successfully completed this lab.